Technology Blog Posts by SAP

 Think about Memory Thresholds the same way you think about the Java Xmx parameter.

 If thresholds are reached, the system will handle the situation gracefully.
-In the worst case, WEBI will be restarted, which impacts only the users assigned to this specific WEBI.
+In the worst case, a Web Intelligence server will restart, affecting only the users assigned to that specific server.

-If thresholds are not set, the same scenario may cause the entire host to run out of memory, which can lead to system-down situations or worse.
-What do you prefer?
+If thresholds are not set, the same scenario may cause the entire host to run out of memory, which can lead to a system-down situation or worse.

-Here is a conservative formula for calculating memory allocation for WEBI:
+Conservative formula for calculating memory allocation for Web Intelligence

 WEBI_MAX = Available_RAM – Sum of Xmx (APS and others) – 2 GB for OS – 2 to 4 GB for CMS (or more, depending on actual usage) – Xmx for Tomcats if they run on the same host – other major memory consumers on the server.

-My recommendation: set thresholds high enough that they are never reached during normal operation, but still low enough to avoid endangering the host memory.
+Set thresholds high enough that they are never reached during normal operation, but still low enough to avoid endangering host memory.

 Why does the Sizing Guide recommend switching off Memory Analysis?

-I do not know for sure, but the most likely reason is related to thresholds configuration.
+I do not know for sure, but the most likely reason is related to threshold configuration.

 Thresholds must be customized for each system.
 They cannot be set correctly by default, because default values would be either too high or too low.

-BOBJ administrators need to understand what Lower, Upper, and Maximum Thresholds mean and how to connect the warning messages seen by end users to these configured parameters, so they can adjust thresholds or upscale the system instead of opening incidents.
+BOBJ administrators need to understand what the Lower, Upper, and Maximum Thresholds mean, and how to connect the warning messages seen by end users to these configured parameters.
+That way, they can adjust thresholds or scale up the system instead of opening incidents.

 • Memory Maximum Threshold